maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ![][fonts]

 As you can see, choosing fonts is a practice in trial and error.
-These articles might help frame the context of your decision making process:
+In Appendix 9 in the section entitled "[Choosing Typeface Articles][Choosing Typeface]" I list different articles that might help you frame the context of your decision making process.

-- [Make a Statement with Type][Type Statement]
-- [6 Questions You Should Ask Yourself When Choosing Fonts][6 Questions]
-- [A Brief Primer on Typeface Selection][Brief Primer]
-- [Mobile Design Typography is Vitally Important ... and Challenging][Mobile typography]

 In a presentation by Tim Brown, the Type Manager for Adobe Typekit, he quotes Jason Santa Maria as saying:

 > Write down a general description of the qualities of the message you are trying to convey, and then look for typefaces that embody those qualities.

-\- "[More Perfect Typography][Perfect Typography]" Presentation
+\- [More Perfect Typography][Perfect Typography]

 ...and states that now, this is how he always starts a project.
 He then goes on to describe that he starts with body text, which gives tone for a piece, then moves on to markers like headers, that give it personality and character.
 Food for thought.

-Speaking of Jason Santa Maria, in a presentation called [On Web Typography][] he spoke about picking typefaces.
+Speaking of Jason Santa Maria, in another presentation called [On Web Typography][] he spoke about picking typefaces.
 Besides being a master on the subject, his recommendations (starting at 31:45) were excellent.
-You can find them in [Appendix 9][].
+You can find them transcribed in [Appendix 9][].

 ### Size